 Boat Ride on Thu Bon River

 If you don’t have time to dedicate a full day to exploring the farming and fishing communities, you can still get out on the water in Hoi An with kids.
-Taking a boat ride on the Thu Bon River is one of the most popular Hoi An activities and several companies offer boat trips ranging from one hour to half-day trips, but you can also just take a wander along the river on Bach Dang Street near An Hoi Bridge and negotiate with the many boat owners there to take you for a ride up the Thu Bon river.
+Taking a boat ride on the Thu Bon River is one of the most popular Hoi An activities and several companies offer boat trips ranging from one hour to half-day trips.
+You can also just take a wander along the river on Bach Dang Street near An Hoi Bridge and negotiate with the many boat owners there to take you for a ride up the Thu Bon river.
 Of course your destination is in the hands of your helmsman but you should be able to take in some of the atmosphere of the rural riverside communities.

 We joined Hoi An Food Tour and learned how to make Banh Bao Banh Vac (white rose dumplings) at the most famous White Rose restaurant in town; visited Anthony Bourdain’s favourite Banh Mi takeaway; sat at the side of the road and ate Xi Ma (sweet black sesame soup) and visited the bustling Central Market for a piping bowl of Cao Lau (Hoi An Noodle Dish).

-Hoi An is also famous for its tailor shops, which are everywhere, and shopping in Hoi An and having clothes made is one of the most popular things to do in Hoi An for tourists.
+Hoi An is also famous for its tailor shops, which are everywhere, and shopping in Hoi An and having clothes made is one of the most popular things to do in Hoi An.
 Come armed with a favourite outfit to have copied, or browse through magazines or Pinterest on the shops’ iPads to choose your style.
 Ask your hotel for a recommendation for your Hoi An shopping, as the quality of the shops varies hugely.
 It’s not just for adults either – my 3-year old loved picking out some material and being measured up for a new skirt.